Carbon Offset: What does it mean?

 - A byproduct of biogas production is fertiliser which can be used by the farmers

 The Wayang Windu Phase 2 project aims to expand an existing geothermal power plant providing an additional 117MW to the Indonesian national grid.

 Geothermal power stations generate electricity by harnessing the high temperatures locked in rock formations deep underground.
 Essentially, these hot rock seams are used as a furnace to turn water into steam, which can then be used to drive turbines that produce electricity.

 The expansion of this geothermal power facility ensures that Indonesia’s reliance on fossil fuels and nuclear can be diminished.
 Just like wind power, geothermal power is a source of renewable energy.

-While building costs are relatively high, though not as high as nuclear energy, a geothermal power plant can generally recoup a large part of the building costs within 10 years of starting operations.
+While building costs are relatively high, though not as high as nuclear energy, a geothermal power plant can generally recoup most of the building costs within ten years of starting operations.

 This plant extension can offset almost 40 tonnes of greenhouse gas per hour, which is almost a given considering the excellent reliability of geothermal power stations.